andrewsolis/cs401/docs/unit05/flask_docker.rst

 Moreover, so far we have been looking at single-container applications.
 But what if we want to do something more complex involving multiple containers?
-In this course, our goal is to ultimately develop and orchestrate a multi-container application consisting of, e.g., a Flask app, a database, a message queue, an authentication service, and more.
+In this course, our goal is to ultimately develop and orchestrate a multi-container application consisting of, e.g., a Flask app, a database, a web front-end, and more.

 Write a Compose File